goolu0623/CrossHaptics/README.md

     <img src="https://i.imgur.com/rHxfc72.png" width="700">

-1. Open CrossHaptics.sln with Visual Studio
+1. Open CrossHaptics.sln with Visual Studio version <span style="color:red">4.6.1</span> (need to update all the related packages to the corresponding version if not using version 4.6.1)
+    1. use Visual Studio Installer to get the correct version and the

 1. Restore NuGet Packages (if needed)